mefryar/mefryar.github.io/_posts/2021-06-25-learning-to-love-the-cli.md

 #### 2. Automation (Recursion)

-Where the command line really shines is when I need to repeat a task for a bunch of files or folders.
-For example, if I had some wedding photos named `IMG_1.png`, `IMG_2.png`, and so on, with a single command I could rename them all to `best_day_ever_1.png`, `best_day_ever_2.png`, etc. Even if you have ten files to rename like that, being able to do so with a single command is a big time savings compared to doing it manually.
+Where the command line shines is when I need to repeat a task for a bunch of files or folders.
+For example, if I had some wedding photos named `IMG_1.png`, `IMG_2.png`, and so on, with a single command, I could rename them all to `best_day_ever_1.png`, `best_day_ever_2.png`, etc. Even if you have ten files to rename like that, being able to do so with a single command saves a lot of time compared to doing it manually.
 Just imagine the savings when you have a thousand files or more.

 #### 3. You can just use the keyboard!